 Adding tools to your sensory play is adding the fun.
 Kids love so much to scoop and pour.
 This provides a huge learning opportunity too.
 Young toddlers learn things like cause and effect, while older kids are visualizing and estimating volume.
 You want to add small containers or cups (remember those little flower pots?) as well as spoons and scoops of varying sizes.
 I have this set, and my kids absolutely love it.
 You can also add in things like tweezers or magnets.

-Sensory play is so much fun for kids.
+Spring sensory play is so much fun for kids.
 Have you ever made a sensory play area for your kids?
 Let me know what you like to put in your sensory bin in the comments below.
+If it is still feeling like winter where you live, check out this post on activities to beat the winter blues.
 As always, please like and share this post if you found it helpful and encouraging.